dilipsingh1306/openshift-sep-2021/Day2/README.md

 ### Installing MicroK8s Kubernetes in Worker Node2

 #### We need to first install snap package manager in CentOS 8.x
+The below commands can be execute as a whole.
 ```
 su -
 yum install -y epel-release